Who are they and what do they do?

 Work for a composer is someone who writes music and can include the direction of original music used to produce various types of media entertainment.
-A composer can write and create a TV or film score that is then performed by a multitude of musicians, choruses, or instrumental music ensembles.
+A music composer can write and create a TV or film score that is then performed by a multitude of musicians, choruses, or instrumental music ensembles.

 Q: What degree do you need to be a music composer?

 If you are considering a career in music and as a composer, you may need a bachelor’s or master’s degree.
 However, you will also need years of training and practice in the marketplace, especially for performance experience is essential and you should be competent with at least one musical form instrument.

 Q: How much should I charge to compose music?